-Banks would often like some specific indication of the group's internal control policy.
+Banks will often ask for some specific indication of the group's internal control policy.
 Issuers will be reluctant to do this as they would think the bank is looking for some sort of warranty as to the reliability of internal audit and other control processes in the group, and so in the unit.